 Code of Practice on Deer Management

-Scotland’s Deer Code applies to anyone who manages wild deer, or who owns or manages land where wild deer roam.
+Scotland’s Code of Practice on Deer Management (the Deer Code) applies to anyone who manages wild deer, or who owns or manages land where wild deer roam.

-Read the Code of Practice on Deer Management
+Read the Code of Practice on Deer Management.

 The Deer Code sets out how land managers can deliver sustainable deer management.
 It specifies land managers’ responsibilities and helps them to identify what they must do, should do and could do to manage deer sustainably.

-It also stresses the importance of managing deer collaboratively, of talking to neighbours and of planning together.
+It stresses the importance of managing deer collaboratively, of engaging with neighbours and of planning together.
+As a result, it is relevant for a wide audience, which includes:

 • lowland tenant farmers